Merri/Merri/README.md

 Gone through various platforms and multiple languages.<br>
 I love to specialize in web front-end.
 User experience first, web standards first.<br>
 If you can solve it without JavaScript, you should solve it without JavaScript.<br>
-Hot take: I've had to write way more JS/TS than I should during ~5 years.
+Hot take: I've had to write way more JS/TS than I should during past ~5 years.

 Most of what I do is "invisible".
 Sites I work on see user happiness go up.